-A caveat before I start: this philosophical toe-dipping will be simple-minded to some, and profound to others.
+Here’s a caveat before I start: this philosophical toe-dipping will be simple-minded to some, and profound to others.
 Such is the study of evolution.
 However, to build a step-wise explanation and argument for evolution, one needs to start somewhere.
-I side with Lewis Carroll, best who liked to start at the beginning.
+I side with Lewis Carroll, who liked to start at the beginning.
 Please understand that this is the briefest of outlines.
 There are lots of good books on the topic written with big words in long paragraphs.
-For my purpose, though, a short and easily understood outline is sufficient.
+For my purpose, though, a short and easily understood outline is enough.

 But first, a story

-I went to a nice restaurant with a friend and his girlfriend, once.
+I went to a restaurant with a friend and his girlfriend, once.
 It was Argentinian and in an upscale part of town.
 They were reading Rhonda Byrne’s book The Secret and were as excited as puppies about the book’s philosophy of creating one’s own reality.
-At one point, right in the middle of my biftech au poivre, my friend shouts that the only reason he can’t slide his hand straight through my chest like a salmon swimming upstream is because he lacks belief, poor soul.
+At one point, smack in the middle of my biftech au poivre, my friend shouts that the only reason he can’t slide his hand straight through my chest like a salmon swimming upstream is because he lacks belief, poor soul.
 I set my fork down, grimaced, and gave a deadpan reply.
 “No. You can’t stick your hand through my chest because of the repulsive power of electromagnetism.”
 I laughed, and he shouted louder.
 “Ha!
 This science crap holds you back!
 You see the world as you want to see it, and this limits you to nothing but dirt and blood!
 There are greater things!”

 He was right in a way.
-Science is often defined as the description of natural facts.
-If we were to understand all natural facts, and how these facts relate to each other, we would understand the working of everything in our world.
+Science is all about descriptions and natural facts.
+If we were to understand all natural facts, and how these facts relate to each other, we would understand the physical workings of everything in our world.
 However – and it’s disputed – if something were outside of nature, we would still have no way to understand or parse the thing.
-In fact, we would yet have no way of even proving that such a thing existed.
-We would be right here, where we are today, where we have been for millennia, wondering about these topics.
+In fact, we would have no way of even proving or disproving that such a thing existed.

 So, here are two world views, loudly laid out for the patrons of a charming restaurant.
-One – I like his words – is a view of dirt and blood.
+One – I like his words – is about dirt and blood.
 Things exist, and we can hold them.
-Firewood has real weight.
-If you drop that log on your toe, the pain is real.
-Your foot turns purple, and you apologize to the kids for letting those words slip out of your mouth.
+Firewood is heavy.
+If you drop that log on your toe, the pain is real, your foot turns purple, and you apologize to the kids for letting those words slip out of your mouth.
 Science emphatically requires that the world is a real place with repeatable rules.
 If the is anything existing outside the world, outside of nature, something supernatural, it’s not in the parlance of science to explain it.

 Along this pendulum’s arc, these ideas that nature is real or imagined, are at least two different expressions of dualism.
 The most common is that some form of ‘spirit’ exists and interjects itself into the real material world.
 Mind is considered something different from the body, or at least something different from the atoms and molecules and cells that make up the brain.
 When we die, our non-material part, our spirit, wafts off like smoke from a blown out candle to a place outside of material things.
 The Christian bulldog, St. Paul, alludes to this when he says, ‘now we see through a glass darkly, but then [in the spirit world] face to face.’
-He recognizes the reality of the material world but understands it as a transitory springboard to heavenly things.
+He acknowledges the reality of the material world but sees it as a transitory springboard to heavenly things.
 A smaller but still large population swings harder toward spirit: that though material things can be real, they exist interchangeably with spirit, and spirit is the ultimate reality.

 Even for the religious, science responds with a shrug.
 Its job is to describe the natural and material.
 If something can’t be sliced, diced, replicated, or reliably explained, then it’s outside the realm of the lab.
 So science doesn’t necessarily preclude spirit but requires the same evidence that the composition of granite does.